-- 1. Project cost, including the reasonableness of cost per unit, cost per square foot, developer fees and overhead, consultant fees, builder profit and overhead, and syndication costs (for acquisition/rehabilitation projects or rehabilitation only; hard costs for rehabilitation, not including costs for acquisition or any soft costs, must exceed the greater of 20 percent of the buildings adjusted basis or \$7,600 per unit to be eligible for Tax Credits); - 2.
+- Project cost, including the reasonableness of cost per unit, cost per square foot, developer fees and overhead, consultant fees, builder profit and overhead, and syndication costs (for acquisition/rehabilitation projects or rehabilitation only; hard costs for rehabilitation, not including costs for acquisition or any soft costs, must exceed the greater of 20 percent of the buildings adjusted basis or \$7,600 per unit to be eligible for Tax Credits.
+Additionally, the scope of work shall include all items identified in the first five years of the Property Condition Assessment (PCA) as a minimum).
+The Property Condition Assessment must cover a period of no fewer than twenty years; - 2.
 Sources and uses of funds and the total financing planned for the project, including the ability of the project to service debt; - 3.
 Project income and expenses, including a determination of the reasonableness of the proposed operating costs; - 4.
 The proceeds or receipts expected to be generated because of tax benefits; - 5.
 The percentage of the Tax Credit dollar amount used for project costs other than the cost of intermediaries;